Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 One open-source cluster autoscaler that you can use is Karpender, but there are several other options on the market if you have specific needs.

-Of special importance are regional charges.
+Regional charges are especially important.
 Sometimes, Kubernetes nodes encompass two or more geographical regions, and points within that node must communicate from a fairly long distance away.
-This can rack up data transfer charges quickly.
+This can quickly rack up data transfer charges.

 When possible, it can be better to separate nodes or clusters into their own regions, so that information transfers stay within one region instead of multiple.